Chaplain Samuel Grover Powell Scholarship

 - Be preparing for specialized ministries in the church

 How to Apply

 Please apply for this scholarship by using the General Named Endowed Scholarship application.
-Applications and all supporting material must be received by March 1, 2021.
+The deadline to apply has been extended to March 19, 2021.

 $5,000 Scholarships for HBCU Students